 Companies benefit from a structured approach by taking both internal and external influencing factors into account.
 By prioritizing key topics, companies can optimize their reporting and meet regulatory requirements such as the European Sustainability Reporting Standards (ESRS).

-Ultimately, a carefully conducted materiality analysis helps to create a competitive advantage by enabling companies to adapt to relevant sustainability trends at an early stage.
+Ultimately, a carefully implemented materiality assessment helps to create competitive advantages by enabling companies to adapt to relevant sustainability trends at an early stage.
 This not only promotes the long-term business strategy, but also strengthens relationships with stakeholders and can have a positive impact on the company’s value.

 CSRD requirements